 - 1. Not all search criteria will duplicate the skill and expertise of the individual who vacated the position.
-The department chair, in consultation with faculty in the discipline, should work collaboratively to determine program and departmental needs.
+The Department Chair, in consultation with faculty in the discipline, should work collaboratively to determine program and departmental needs.
 Faculty will need to be consulted regarding expertise needed in a particular discipline. - 2.
-The vacancy announcement should utilize effective job descriptions and advertising practices to insure a diverse applicant pool. - a.
+The vacancy announcement should utilize effective job descriptions and advertising practices to ensure a diverse applicant pool. - a.
 Use inclusive language throughout advertisement copy that signals the College and department's commitment to diversity and inclusion.
 Create a connection between how diversity in the job being announced enhances the mission of the College and University.
 Example of inclusive language:

-The college is committed to building a diverse educational environment.
+The College is committed to building a diverse educational environment.
 Individuals from under-represented groups or with experience working with under-represented groups are encouraged to apply.

 - b.
 Avoid narrowing the search to one specific or restricted teaching area.
 Write position descriptions as broadly as feasible to expand the acceptable disciplines, fields, or specialties of potential hires. - c.
 Include a requirement in the application letter that asks applicants to state their commitment to inclusion: For example: Applicants should describe how diversity issues have influenced and/or been a part of their teaching, research, and/or outreach. - 3.
 Incorporate language that capitalizes on the nature of the institution and proximity to the Charlotte region. - a.
-Teacher preparation suggested language.

-The Richard W. Riley College of Education (COE) has a strong reputation in the preparation and advancement of highly qualified professionals for South Carolina and the country.
-Historically renowned in teacher/leader preparation, Winthrop University is NCATE-accredited and has received national recognition for its clinically-based teacher preparation and partnerships with local schools.
-The university enjoys close proximity to Charlotte, NC, high quality local schools, and an affordable cost of living.
-The college is committed to building a diverse educational environment.
-Individuals from under-represented groups or with experience working with under-represented groups are encouraged to apply.

-b.
-More Inclusive Language
+Teacher preparation suggested language The Richard W. Riley College of Education, Sport, and Human Sciences has a strong reputation in the preparation and advancement of highly qualified professionals for South Carolina and the country.
+Historically renowned in teacher/leader preparation, Winthrop University is CAEP-accredited and has received national recognition for its clinically based teacher preparation and partnerships with local schools.
+The University enjoys close proximity to Charlotte, North Carolina, high quality local schools, and an affordable cost of living.
+The College is committed to building a diverse educational environment.
+Individuals from under-represented groups or with experience working with under-represented groups are encouraged to apply. - b.
+More Inclusive Language reputation in the preparation of quality professionals for South Carolina and the region.

-The Richard W. Riley College of Education and the Department of Physical Education, Sport and Human Performance enjoy a strong reputation in the preparation of quality professionals for South Carolina and the region.
-Winthrop University maintains close working relationships with schools and agencies while benefiting from close proximity to Charlotte, NC, high quality schools, and affordable cost of living.
-The college is committed to building a diverse educational environment in which all students, faculty, and staff collaborate in a supportive and inclusive community.
-Individuals from underrepresented groups or with experience working with under-represented groups are encouraged to apply.

-c.
-University Language for all Searches

-Founded in 1886 and located in Rock Hill, South Carolina, Winthrop University offers its 6,000-plus undergraduate and graduate students an educational experience that blends liberal arts, professional programs, global awareness, and civic engagement.
-In its degree-granting Colleges of Arts and Sciences, Business Administration, Education, and Visual and Performing Arts, Winthrop embraces only those programs and activities that can be delivered at an exemplary level.
+The Richard W. Riley College of Education, Sport, and Human Sciences and the while benefiting from close proximity to Charlotte, North Carolina, high quality schools, and affordable cost of living.
+The College is committed to building a diverse educational environment in which all students, faculty, and staff collaborate in a supportive and inclusive community.
+Individuals from under-represented groups or with experience working with under-represented groups are encouraged to apply. - c.
+University Language for all Searches Founded in 1886 and located in Rock Hill, South Carolina, Winthrop University offers its 5,000-plus undergraduate and graduate students an educational experience that blends liberal arts, professional programs, global awareness, and civic engagement.
+In its degree-granting Colleges of Arts and Sciences, Business Administration, Education, Sport, and Human Sciences and Visual and Performing Arts, Winthrop embraces only those programs and activities that can be delivered at an exemplary level.
 Winthrop is well known for its inclusive and supportive campus environment, with University College supporting programs in both academic and student affairs.
-Winthrop University is achieving national stature as a competitive and distinctive co-educational, public, residential, comprehensive, valuesoriented institution.
+Winthrop University is achieving national stature as a competitive and distinctive co-educational, public, residential, comprehensive, values- oriented institution.
 The values of service, excellence, diversity, community, and leadership provide the foundation for the University's continuing development and shape Winthrop's continuing success.
-Numerous national accolades reflect the sustained high quality and value of the Winthrop Experience, including the most recent U.S. News & World Report's ranking of Winthrop as one of the top-10 public comprehensive universities in the South.
-Winthrop is an active member of the Rock Hill community and is recognized as a key component of the region's economic resurgence.
-Approximately 20 minutes from Charlotte, North Carolina, Winthrop has direct access to and is engaged in a broad and expansive regional arts and business community.
-Winthrop's beautiful campus encompasses a rich architectural blend of neo-Georgian buildings and is included in the National Register of Historic Places.
-The attractive recreational and research complex area that surrounds Winthrop Lake is home to Winthrop's 18 Division I men's and women's sports.
+Numerous national accolades reflect the sustained high quality and value of the